Pre-K through 1st Grade

 Seventh and 8th grades are when teens further develop their individual Jewish identity by applying their values and beliefs to contemporary local and global issues.
 Classes meet weekly and the evening begins with a communal dinner.

-The seventh grade year is divided into trimesters.
+This class year is divided into trimesters.
 During the first part of the year, students learn about the complexity of urban poverty, and the various ways to respond, such as direct service, advocacy, and community organizing.
-Speakers and fieldtrips provide opportunities to learn and to act.
+Speakers and field trips provide opportunities to learn and to act.

 In the winter months, students explore one of two topics: entertainment and media stereotypes, or environmentalism.
 The third part of the year is devoted to Holocaust studies and contemporary genocide.
-This unit includes a musuem fieldtrip, guest speakers, and media presentations.
+This unit includes a museum field trip, guest speakers, and media presentations.
 In each unit, the emphasis is on the students' responses and responsibilities to these real world issues as Jewish adults.